The Best Places to Eat in Philadelphia

 Specialty Food Shop: La Divisa Meats

 The Reading Terminal Market, Philly’s most-recognized food landmark, features a handful of butcher stands, but none quite like La Divisa.
-Nick Macri, who grew up making soppressata with his Calabrian family in Toronto, crafts an ambitious line of homemade charcuterie using sustainably raised veal, beef and pork from the region.
+Proprietor Nick Macri, who grew up making soppressata with his Calabrian family in Toronto, crafts an ambitious line of homemade charcuterie using sustainably raised lamb, beef and pork from the region.
 Rustic terrines, head cheese and porchetta share case space with Macri’s personal experiments — think salami cured with hops or za’atar.

 Beer Bar: American Sardine Bar